delivered the following remarks at the 6th Annual International Conference on Financial Crime and Terrorism Financing, Kuala Lumpur, 8 October 2014.

 This in turn would have the effect of driving the development of alternative financial markets and payment mechanisms - sometimes broadly described as ‘shadow banking’.

 The term ‘shadow banking’ sounds sinister.
 It sounds threatening and worrying.
 Actually it could encompass a variety of practices.
 Some are positive innovations, and some are sinister and threatening.
 Mostly ‘shadow banking’ involves ways of taking deposits, extending credit and making payments that do not use the conventional and traditional banking methods.
 And very often these ways of taking deposits, extending credit and making payments, are not regulated or, at least, not regulated very much.

 Let me illustrate which I am referring to here by reference to the use of mobile banking.
 This is the use of mobile phones to carry out the business of recovering and paying in a world where there are no banks.
-I have just come from a meeting in Basel where Tanzania gave an excellent presentation explaining how mobile banking was providing opportunities for a large number of people that do not have access to conventional banking.
+I have just come from a FATF President contributes to global standard-setting bodies' discussion on financial inclusion where Tanzania gave an excellent presentation explaining how mobile banking was providing opportunities for a large number of people that do not have access to conventional banking.
 Incidentally, we heard there as well from the Philippines, where agents are used to carry out banking where there are no banks or branches.

 There are essentially innovative ways of doing the things banks have traditionally done.
 Yes, they raise issues and potential for abuse.
 But so does any technology.

 Technology, including business models and systems, tend to be value neutral.
 They can be used for good.
 They can be used for bad.